kefhuang/yolov4-ros-noetic/README.md

 ## Overview

 This is a ROS package for YOLOv4.
-It is modified from the repository https://github.com/leggedrobotics/darknet_ros/
+It is modified from the repository https://github.com/leggedrobotics/darknet_ros/.
+It has been tested on ROS Noetic.

 ## Installation